 Existing Scala programmers by and large have gotten used to the status quo and see little need for change.
 But for newcomers this status quo presents a big hurdle.
 I believe if we want to overcome that hurdle, we should take a step back and allow ourselves to consider a radically new design.

 The following pages introduce a redesign of contextual abstractions in Scala.
 They introduce four fundamental changes:

-Delegates are a new way to define basic terms that can be synthesized.
+Given Instances are a new way to define basic terms that can be synthesized.
 They replace implicit definitions.
 The core principle of the proposal is that, rather than mixing the

 implicitmodifier with a large number of features, we have a single way to define terms that can be synthesized for types.

 Given Clauses are a new syntax for implicit parameters and their arguments.
 Both are introduced with the same keyword,

 given.
 This unambiguously aligns parameters and arguments, solving a number of language warts.
 It also allows us to have several implicit parameter sections, and to have implicit parameters followed by normal ones.

 Given Imports are a new class of imports that specifically import given instances and nothing else.
 Given instances must be imported with

 import given, a plain import will no longer bring them into scope.